1-week itinerary for visiting Baja Sur, Mexico

 From our launching pad of La Paz, we managed to squeeze in 3 other destinations on this minivan voyage.
 This mini itinerary was definitely a bit rushed, and I’d recommend at least doubling the amount of time in each destination, or choosing just two or three of our destinations for a week-long trip… unless you are just trying to tick off boxes.

 We first arrived in La Paz, located on the Sea of Cortez side of Baja California Sur.
 La Paz, which is a great city in itself, could easily make for a relaxing holiday without leaving it at all.
 There’s a ton of great restaurants – from local taco shops to seafood, to more western-influenced such as a restaurant that specializes in ribs!
 There are also some beautiful natural attractions, such as taking a day trip out to the island of Espiritu Santo (a full-day boat trip, including snorkel gear, should be about 1200-1500 pesos each), which is an environmentally protected island full of sea birds and sea lions!
 There’s also a locally famous beach called Balandra, which has waters similar to those found in Cancun, and has a daily limit on the number of people who may enter to visit!
-There are easily a few days worth of things to do here, even if it’s intent for this itinerary is just an arrival point.
+There are easily a few days worth of things to do here, even if its intent for this itinerary is just an arrival point.

 As there are not really any buses going direct between all the smaller cities or towns in Baja California Sur (they mainly just go between the bigger cities), we decided to rent our own SUV for the drive.
-Avis had the best deals, with both a location in the city (where we picked it up), and a location at the airport (where we could drop it off at the end of the trip).
+Avis had the best deals, with both a location in the city (where we picked it up) and a location at the airport (where we could drop it off at the end of the trip).
 We packed up our newly rented SUV, and parted ways alongside our new friends Nomadarte, who would be driving their baby-blue 1978 VW Combi!
 Together we would all be exploring the Pacific-facing region of Baja Sur, which is called Comondú.

-The roads and highways in Baja California Sur were near immaculate!
+The roads and highways in Baja California Sur were immaculate!
 That may be due to the low traffic they see, or perhaps the nice climate year-round – though I assume they are also well cared for as there is a LOT of desert between each town and city – so if you were to burst a tire on a pothole, you’d be pretty stranded.
 The landscapes crossing the highways of Baja California Sur are absolutely awe-inspiring!
 You could go from vast deserts with almost nothing in them to a cactus forest, from flat to almost mountains hills, from arid to oasis, all in the blink of an eye, and frequently too!

 Our first destination was going to be the furthest northern point for our trip, to a Pacific ocean surf town called San Juanico.
 It’s world-renowned for having one of the longest surf breaks in the world, as the shape of the cove allows the wave to ride parallel along the shore!
-At its best conditions, apparently, it can run a full 2 kilometres (which makes for about a 10-15 minute surf ride)!
+In its best conditions, apparently, it can run a full 2 kilometres (which makes for about a 10-15 minute surf ride)!

-Getting to San Juanico, it’s possible to make the journey in a little over 5 hours, passing through only a couple small towns on the way (make sure to fill up on gas as needed, as there’s nothing in between those towns).
+Getting to San Juanico, it’s possible to make the journey in a little over 5 hours, passing through only a couple of small towns on the way (make sure to fill up on gas as needed, as there’s nothing in between those towns).
 However, if you miss the first turn-off to get to San Juanico, you may end up doing what we did, and going on an off-road adventure – which would easily make some of the most experienced travellers cry.
-The second turn off takes you on the Baja 1000 – a road built for the motocross course.
+The second turn-off takes you on the Baja 1000 – a road built for the motocross course.
 Let’s just say it was terrifying at best, and you REALLY want to turn at the first turn off, which is the sign pictured below – completely covered up by surfers who are trying to keep its location secret, though in turn making it quite dangerous for others.
-Turn left immediately at this covered up sign, and you’ll be a-ok, with perfectly paved roads which go directly to San Janico.
+Turn left immediately at this covered-up sign, and you’ll be a-ok, with perfectly paved roads which go directly to San Janico.

 San Juanico, Baja California Sur, Mexico